-Step 2: You can’t livestream on YouTube until you verify the account with a linked mobile number.
+Step 2: You can’t participate in YouTube live streaming until you verify the account with a linked mobile number.
 Head to the verification page, log in to your account, and follow the on-screen instructions.

-Step 4: Now select Stream, and check to make sure that all the settings are correct and that the video is properly titled and described (this is great for video SEO and important if you want maximum visibility).
-The video should always be on “Public.”
+Step 4: Now select Schedule Stream, and check to make sure that all the settings are correct and that the video is properly titled and described (this is great for video SEO and important if you want maximum visibility).
+The video should always be set to Public.

 Step 5: When ready, select Create Stream.